 Then the seventh angel poured out his bowl into the air, and a loud voice came out of the temple of heaven, from the throne, saying, ‘It is done!‘ And there were noises and thunderings and lightnings; and there was a great earthquake, such a mighty and great earthquake as had not occurred since men were on the earth.
 Now the great city was divided into three parts, and the cities of the nations fell.
 And great Babylon was remembered before God, to give her the cup of the wine of the fierceness of his wrath.
 Then every island fled away, and the mountains were not found.
 And great hail from heaven fell upon men, each hailstone about the weight of a talent.
 Men blasphemed God because of the plague of the hail, since that plague was exceedingly great.

 Because of the rapid succession of the Bowl Judgments, while the armies of Earth are in the process of gathering to Armageddon, the seventh angel will pour out his final Bowl striking the earth with a worldwide earthquake of mammoth proportions.
 It will utterly destroy Babylon, Antichrist’s capital city, as well as all the rest of his worldwide empire.
 The utter annihilation of Antichrist’s Babylon by the seventh Bowl judgment will be seen in further detail in chapter 18.When the Lord Jesus returns to Earth, as set before us here in chapter 19, the armies of all the nations will have arrived to do battle with him.
 Timewise, when the seventh angel pours out his Bowl, immediately thereafter, Christ will descend from Heaven upon the armies gathered at Armageddon.
 That is why, when this seventh Bowl was poured out, John says a loud voice came out of the temple of heaven, from the throne, saying, ‘It is done’.
 This is the same Greek word that Jesus uttered on the cross when he said, it is finished (John 19:30).
 It is the word, Γέγονεν (tegonen).
 The remedial judgments of the first six Bowls will be capped off with one last, great, punitive judgment, when God’s angel pours out his seventh Bowl.
 Let’s examine this all-important and final judgment a bit closer.
 The central part of the seventh Bowl judgment will be a worldwide earthquake as never before experienced by mankind.
 Our text says, such a mighty and great earthquake as had not occurred since men were on the earth.
-In the, for what it's worth department, there are four earthquakes foretold in the book of Revelation.
-They are as follows:

 1. The earthquake that will occur at the breaking of the sixth Seal (Rev. 6:12)